 Discontinuous distillation of gas oil according to ASTM D 2892-95

-- Spherical stainless steel kettle, 6 L, removable heating baffle.
+- Spherical stainless steel kettle, removable heating baffle.

 - Heating mantle.